family law act was amended to allow grandparents to make an application to the court

 - The Court will also look at the following factors contained in s60CC (3) of the Family Law Act when determining whether it is in a child’s best interests to spend time with their grandparent:

 - Any views expressed by the child and any factors (such as the child’s maturity or level of understanding) that the Court thinks are relevant to the weight it should give to the child’s views.

-- The nature of the relationship of the child with A) each of the child’s parents and B) other persons (including any grandparent or other relative of the child).
+- The nature of the relationship of the child with A) each of the child’s parents and B) other persons (including any grandparent or other relatives of the child).